Pinkie (video game): Gameplay

 Pinkie is a side-scrolling platform game with puzzle elements.
-The player assumes the role of Pinkie, belonging to the Pinkie dinosaur race on planet Purple, who is tasked by his king with collecting eggs through the galaxy to prevent their extinction.
+The player takes on the role of Pinkie from the Pinkie dinosaur race on planet Purple, who is tasked by his King with collecting eggs throughout the galaxy to prevent their extinction.
 The player controls Pinkie and his "Pinkie Pod" vehicle across 50 levels, which feature a variety of enemies and obstacles, divided into five planets, each one represented by an overworld map that expands after completing a level.
 Each level is completed once Pinkie collects two out of three eggs, which are placed in pre-determined locations.

-Pinkie can jump over enemies to stun them temporarily when outside of his pod vehicle, but can only take one hit before losing a life.
-When using the Pinkie Pod, the player is invulnerable and can perform various actions such as elevate to reach higher platforms, attack enemies, dive underwater, and store collected eggs.
-Between levels, the player can obtain upgrades for the Pinkie Pod to augment its features.
-After completing each level on a planet, a boss must be fought to progress further.
+Pinkie can jump on enemies to temporarily stun them while outside the pod vehicle, but can only take one hit before losing a life.
+When using the Pinkie Pod, the player is invulnerable and can perform various actions, such as ascend to reach higher platforms, attack enemies, dive underwater, and store collected eggs.
+Between levels, the player can obtain upgrades to enhance the Pinkie Pod's features.
+After completing each level on a planet, a boss must be fought in order to advance.